 ECG Features of AIVR

-- Proposed mechanism is enhanced automaticity of ventricular pacemaker, although triggered activity may play a role especially in ischaemia and digoxin toxicity.
+- Proposed mechanism is enhanced automaticity of ventricular pacemaker, although triggered activity may play a role, particularly in ischaemia and digoxin toxicity

-Note the rate of AIVR distinguishes it from others rhythms of similar morphology.
+Note that the rate of AIVR distinguishes it from others rhythms of similar morphology:

-- Rates < 50 bpm consistent with a Ventricular Escape Rhythm
+- Rates < 50 bpm are consistent with a Ventricular Escape Rhythm

-- Rates > 110 bpm consistent with Ventricular Tachycardia
+- Rates > 110 bpm are consistent with Ventricular Tachycardia

 Causes of Accelerated Idioventricular Rhythm (AIVR)